01 June 2011

 Love and hugs, yer little grey-haired, apple-cheeked Mam.

 P.S.
-And remember Gabriel wot yer sainted grandmaw used ta say, "Put a begger on a horse an he'll ride ta hell."
+An' remember Gabriel wot yer sainted grandmaw used ta say, "Put a begger on a horse an he'll ride ta hell."

 R. Linda:

-Here it is, just opened it.
-The woman has nothing better to do than tell tales on me Da and plan my life, or more like invade it.
+Here it is.
+I just opened it.
+The woman has nothing better to do than tell tales about me Da, and plan my life or invade it.
 Oi!

 Dear Gabriel (me one an only sonny boy who I be still countin' on ta move in wit when yer faather kicks da bucket),